-- 1. The programme is intended to provide the student with - Specialised knowledge, skills and understanding in the field of Biomedical Sciences and attainment of the exit qualifications referred to in the second paragraph of this article; - Preparation for a professional career in the field of Biomedical Sciences. - 2.
-A graduate of the programme: - has profound knowledge and understanding of the biomedical field; - has thorough knowledge of a specialisation within the study programme, or thorough knowledge on the interface of the study programme and another field; - has the academic skill to independently identify, formulate, analyse and suggest possible solutions to problems in the field of biomedical sciences; - has the academic skill to design and conduct scientific research and report on it in a manner that meets the customary standards of the discipline; - possesses professional and academic skills, particularly in relation to the field of biomedical sciences; - is capable of applying knowledge and understanding in a way which demonstrates a professional approach to his/her work or profession; - is capable of communicating conclusions, as well as the underlying knowledge, grounds and considerations, to an audience composed of specialists or non-specialists.
+- 1. The programme is intended to provide the student with - Specialised knowledge, skills and understanding in the field of Biomedical Sciences and attainment of the exit qualifications referred to in Article 3.1.2; - Preparation for a professional career in the field of Biomedical Sciences. - 2.
+A graduate of the programme: - has profound knowledge and understanding of the biomedical field; - has thorough knowledge of a specialisation within the study programme, or thorough knowledge on the interface of the study programme and another field; - has the academic skill to independently identify, formulate, analyse and suggest possible solutions to problems in the field of biomedical sciences; - has the academic skill to design and conduct scientific research and report on it in a manner that meets the customary standards of the discipline; - possesses professional and academic skills, particularly in relation to the field of biomedical sciences; - is capable of applying knowledge and understanding in a way which demonstrates a professional approach to its work or profession; - is capable of communicating conclusions, as well as the underlying knowledge, grounds and considerations, to an audience composed of specialists or non-specialists.

+3. The programme comprises six thematic specialisations,

+The specialisation Genetics and Genomics:

+The specialisation Inflammation and Pathophysiology;

+The specialisation Nutrition, Physical activity and Metabolism;

+The specialisation Regenerative Medicine;

+The specialisation Biomedical Imaging;

+The specialisation Neuromodulation.

-- The programme comprises six thematic specialisations, The specialisation Genetics and Genomics; The specialisation Inflammation and Pathophysiology; The specialisation Nutrition, Physical activity and Metabolism; The specialisation Regenerative Medicine; The specialisation Biomedical Imaging; The specialisation Neuromodulation - 4.
-The programme's educational activities are based on core values and norms laid down in the Maastricht University Rules of Conduct and the principles of research integrity and the ensuing guidelines for good research practices as laid down in the Netherlands Code of Conduct for Research integrity (see UM website).
+4. The programme's educational activities are based on core values and norms laid down in the Maastricht University Rules of Conduct and the principles of research integrity and the ensuing guidelines for good research practices as laid down in the Netherlands Code of Conduct for Research integrity (see UM website).
+Participants of the programme (staff and students) are expected to operate within the principles.